Charlene Alexander, Ph.D.

 A self-identified Black Girl Nerd, Brandi has a love of superheroes, science fiction and fantasy books, television and movies.
 She enjoys the exploration and connection of social justice through these art forms.
 Her other interests include singing, dancing and watching the television series Doctor Who.

-Dawn Marie Alapisco
+Dawn Marie Alapisco, M.A.

 Executive Assistant to VPCDO